 Viewing Historical Reports

-All maturity reports are automatically saved and can be viewed in the web dashboard.
+All readiness reports are automatically saved and can be viewed in the web dashboard.
 This allows you to:

 - Compare scores across repositories